 Add any of the above images to your Cart for purchase using my Portfolio site.

 2a.
-Mountain excursions in Chamonix, France
+Mountain excursions from Chamonix, France

 - Aiguille du Midi: Don’t miss the Téléphérique de l’Aiguille du Midi cable car from Chamonix (France) to a spectacular shoulder of the Mont Blanc Massif.